TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 ### String

-Strings can be specified using single or double quotes
+Strings can be specified using 'single' or "double quotes"

 #### Paths